CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 Advise users on what to expect in terms of a response.
 If there is a formal vulnerability workflow than refer to that section of the document.

-A recommendation that after a certain amount of time not hearing from the author(s), to report to the CPAN Security Group.
+A recommendation that after a certain amount of time not hearing from the author(s), to report to CPANSec.
 For example

 > We aim to acknowledge to your security report within 72 hours (three
 > days).
 However, this project is maintained by a small group of
 > volunteers in their spare time.
 If you have not heard back from the
-> maintainers within 72 hours, then please forward the report to the
+> maintainers within 72 hours, then please forward the report to
-> CPAN Security Group at <cpan-security@security.metacpan.org>.
+> CPANSec at <cpan-security@security.metacpan.org>.

 It is reasonable that small projects with a single part time maintainer cannot promise a response time.
 An alternative might be